ardanmar/PortfolioProject/Customer Data Cleaning Pipeline/README.md

 This project is a simulated SQL case study involving customer data integration and cleaning for a fictional e-commerce SME called TokoBersih.

-The project integrates customer data from three different systems and a transaction table into a unified and reproducible analytical query for BI reporting.
+The project integrates customer data from three different systems and a transaction data into a unified and reproducible analytical query for BI reporting.

 ## Dataset